aery32/aery32-refguide/source/module_functions.rst

 The init function may also look like ``module_init_something()``, for example, the SPI can be initialized as a master or slave, so the naming convention declares two init functions for SPI module: ``spi_init_master()`` and ``spi_init_slave()``.

 If the module has been disabled, by using ``module_disable()`` function, it can be re-enabled without calling the init or setup functions.
 Most of the modules can also be reinitialized without disabling it before.
-For example, general clock frequencies can be changed by just calling the init function again -- this is also the quickest way to change this frequency
+For example, general clock frequencies can be changed by just calling the init function again -- this is also the quickest way to change the frequency

 .. code-block:: c++